-Today, the Country Music Association celebrates its 60 th anniversary, as the United States Senate,, and the , officially proclaim September 25, 2018 Country Music Association Day.
+Today, the Country Music Association celebrates its 60 th anniversary, as the United States Senate, House of Representatives, and the City of Nashville, officially proclaim September 25, 2018 Country Music Association Day.
 CMA will host a special invite-only anniversary celebration Wednesday, Sept.
 26 in Nashville.

 Founded in 1958, the Country Music Association is the first trade organization formed to promote a type of music.
 The organization, which started with 160 members, has grown to more than 7,400 industry professionals around the world representing every aspect of the business.
 The organization’s objectives are to serve as an educational and professional resource for the industry and advance the growth of Country Music around the world.